 Shop by Room ➜ Living Room ➜ Area Rugs

-Non Toxic Area Rugs
+Non Toxic Rugs

 A fantastic collection of organic and healthier-than-average rugs.
 Some have GOTS certification, some have OEKO-TEX, and their standards for health are higher no matter what.
 You can always confirm about the Big 5 (see below) for individual rugs if you’d like.
-They also have washable rugs, which are great for removing any tracked-in toxins from the outdoors and dust, and also means you’re not relying on toxic PFAS for stain protection instead!
+They also have washable rugs, which are great for removing any tracked-in toxins from the outdoors and dust, and also means you’re not relying on toxic PFAS for stain protection instead.

 Quince has a nicely curated, non-overwhelming selection of natural rugs.
 Inventory changes often, so ask about the Big 5 before purchasing any individual rug.
 No certifications, but I appreciate that many are 100% wool or wool-cotton blend rugs without backings that are affordably priced.
-And their customer service actually gets back to you with believable, quick answers.
+Their customer service actually gets back to you with believable, quick answers.
 Imperfect, but a good step toward healthy.

 Rugs I Have